ricmzn/laggy-multiplayer-peer/README.md

 - Run `scons` in the root of the project directory, optionally passing extra parameters to build for a specific platform, or with specific settings (ie. `dev_build=yes` for debugging symbols).
 - The compiled library files will be installed in `demo/bin/${platform}/`.
 - Optionally, run the demo project to confirm that your changes are working.
+- **Note:** This library can only be built using scons!
+The CMakeLists.txt file is only for IDE compatibility (ie. CLion).

 ## Demo Project
 A runnable demo project is included in the `demo/` sub-folder.